Setting Clear Goals for Your Business Blog (Before You Write a Word)

 For awareness: social shares, social tags, referral traffic, and brand search volume

-When tracking leads, you may need to incorporate additional methods of tracking.
+When tracking leads, you may need to use additional methods.
 For example, you can use tracking links on your download buttons to see how many times they have been clicked, or how often a specific redirect call-to-action was engaged with.

-Regardless of your goal, tracking the data consistently is the best way to gain informed information that allows you to optimise.
+Regardless of your goal, consistently tracking data is the best way to gain the information you need to optimise.

 Direct Your Blog With Informed Goals